wacrea/Quickauth/README.md

 ## Licence

-Concept by William AGAY.
 With the licence "you are free to use this idea, customize it but please, keep me in touch" !